 3. Is the agency’s approach a good fit for your goals?

 Take a very close look at each of the prospective providers.
 Meet with the localization firm’s key employees to review their approach to your plans.
 Then, choose one that fits well with your organization and goals.

 Even the most experienced companies have opportunities for improvement.
-Look for a vendor that will make suggestions to help you get more efficient.
+Look for a translation partner that will make suggestions to help make your processes more efficient.
 One of the many benefits of outsourcing is that you gain knowledge from shared experience of the industry and their other clients.
 Pick a company and then map out the entire process on both sides to look for opportunities to streamline operations.

-Choosing a translation partner takes time and mutual engagement to define the program and processes.
+Choosing a translation partner takes time and mutual engagement to define the translation program and processes.
 Elements like language markets, deadlines, roles and responsibilities must be carefully planned well ahead of time.
-Your prospective vendor should act like a consultant helping you through this process.
-If the localization agency doesn’t lead with a strategy, it’s unlikely to work out.
+Your prospective service provider should act like a consultant helping you through this process.
+If the localization agency doesn’t lead with a strategy that aligns with yours, keep looking until you do.